-4. Curriculum Policy (Policy for Preparing and Implementing the Curriculum)
+4. Curriculum Policy (Policy for Preparing and Implementing the Curriculum )

 The Program of Transportation Systems prepares and puts into practice a curriculum based on the following policy, to ensure that students are able to achieve the goals of the program.
-Learning achievement is evaluated by performance rating in each subject and the attainment of the goals set by the Education Program.

 - In the first year, students take core subjects composed of compulsory and elective subjects.
 These subjects correspond to Goal A. They are composed of languages, information subjects, mathematics and science subjects, the introductory subjects of this program, and other Liberal Arts Education subjects. - In the second year, students take compulsory subjects and elective subjects.
 These are composed of mathematical and dynamic systems subjects, which correspond to Goal B, and subjects related to mechanics of materials and fluid dynamics, which correspond to Goal C. - In the third year, students take subjects that are closely related to transportation equipment and coexistence with the environment.
 At the same time, students cultivate highly professional knowledge and abilities through experiments, training, and subjects related to design and production projects.
-These are composed of subjects based on professional dynamic systems, which correspond to Goal C, and subjects based on project work, which correspond to Goals D and E.

-• In the fourth year, students work on their graduation theses, making full use of the abilities gained by meeting Goals A to E in the Program of Transportation Systems.
+These are composed of subjects based on professional dynamic systems, which correspond to Goal C, and subjects based on project work, which correspond to Goals D and E. - In the fourth year, students work on their graduation theses, making full use of the abilities gained by meeting Goals A to E in the Program of Transportation Systems.
 Based on the theses and presentations submitted, mastery of Goals A to E is generally evaluated.